Astroua/AstroCompute_Scripts/README.md

       To install,
       `casa --no-logger --log2term -c "import pip; pip.main(['install', 'git+https://github.com/PaulHancock/Aegean.git', '--user'])"`

-## Description of scripts
-1. Primary script:
+## If you want to use these scripts on your own machine, you only need,
-   * **casa_timing_script.py**: intended to be run within CASA.
+1. **casa_timing_script.py**: intended to be run within CASA.
 This is the script that does all the hard work.
       * All parameters need to be carefully considered and changed for each new data set.
       * If you have a complicated field with other sources it is recommended that you use your own mask file (with clean boxes     around bright sources; mask_option='file') for cleaning, or run object detection, which will create a mask file with a       boxed region around each detected source (mask_option='aegean').
       * If you are using an outlier field file, please follow the example template in example_outlier_file.txt.